Sensitivity analysis via the proportion of unmeasured confounding: Illustrations

-where $\Phi(\cdot)$ denotes the CDF of a standard normal random variable.
-This model satisfies the assumptions of Theorem \ref{gp_convergence} and it implies that $\E(Y^{1} - Y^{0}) = r$.
+thus this model satisfies the assumptions of Theorem \ref{gp_convergence} and it implies that $\E(Y^{1} - Y^{0})~=~r$.
 The random variable $U$ acts as a binary unmeasured confounder; given the observed covariates $\Xb$, units with $S = 0$ and $U = 1$ are more likely to be treated and exhibit $Y = 0$ than those with $S = 0$ and $U = 0$.
-Therefore, under this setup, one would expect the treatment effect to be underestimated if the no-unmeasured-confounding assumption is (incorrectly) assumed to be true.
+Therefore, under this setup, one would expect the treatment effect to be underestimated if the no-unmeasured-confounding assumption is (incorrectly) assumed to be true.\footnote{In the context of the toy example of Section \ref{sec:motivation}, $U$ and $S$ indicate whether the parents are smokers and whether they would smoke at home respectively, $X_1$ and $X_2$ may be measures of the parents' education level and income respectively, $A$ indicates adolescent alcohol consumption and $Y$ indicates the occurrence of liver disease.}

 We estimate the lower bound $\psi_l(\epsilon)$, the upper bound $\psi_u(\epsilon)$ and $\epsilon_0$ using the methods outlined in Section \ref{section:estimators}.
-In particular, we use 5-fold cross-fitting to estimate the nuisance functions.
-The performance of the proposed estimators is evaluated via integrated bias and root-mean-squared-error:
+In particular, we use 5-fold cross-fitting to estimate the nuisance functions, fitting both generalized linear and additive models via the SuperLearner method \citep{van2007super}.
+The performance of the proposed estimators is evaluated via integrated bias, root-mean-squared-error (RMSE), and coverage.
+These evaluation metrics offer insight into what sample size is required to achieve a good performance of the multiplier bootstrap, which relies on the convergence of the bounds' estimators to a Gaussian process.